 Some other ways advisors are building efficiencies

 We also engaged respondents in forward-looking conversations.
 A newer part of this 10-year discussion included an examination of the rise of digital advice platforms and how advisors are implementing them within their practices.
 We collected information on how model portfolios and were impacting firms.
 And we asked advisors about how they are preparing to emerge from the COVID-19 era and target new clients.

 While we realize that looking outside isn’t always the answer, we remain committed to sharing what we learned in hopes of supporting advisors in their efforts to grow.
 What we do know is that advisors need to understand where they add value and focus intently on those functions.
-We invite you to check out our white paper.
+We invite you to check out our white paper, The Race to Scalability 2020: Insights from a decade of advisor research.
 It provides in-depth coverage of our survey results to help you understand how peer firms are strategizing to stay on the competitive side of a rapidly transforming industry.
 Also, please follow our blog series to get more snapshots and insights from our research.

 Created in conjunction with Tasha Williams of TTW Consulting